-What to wear in Egypt as a woman traveller.
+What to wear in Egypt as a female traveler.
 A complete packing guide to visiting all of Egypt’s most beautiful landmarks while respecting the local culture and feeling comfortable.

-During our time living in and traveling around Egypt, I learned that the ‘dress code’ depends a lot on your environment (city centres, touristy areas, and resorts) and the time of year you’ll be traveling.
-For example, what you would wear in Sharm El Sheikh is drastically different from what you would wear in Cairo.
+During our time living in and traveling around Egypt, I learned that the ‘dress code’ depends a lot on your environment (city centers, touristy areas, and resorts) and the time of year you’ll be traveling.
+For example, what you would wear in beach towns and resorts like Sharm El Sheikh is drastically different from what you would wear in Cairo.

-Certain clothing choices I felt was conservative enough still gave me a lot of stares and unwanted attention.
+Certain clothing choices I felt were conservative enough still gave me a lot of stares and unwanted attention.
 After several weeks in Egypt and a lot of uncomfortable moments, I’ve finally figured it out.
-Here’s the comprehensive guide on what to wear as a woman traveling to Egypt!
+Here’s the comprehensive guide on what to wear as a woman traveling to Egypt in every situation!

 We’ve also written about what you can expect as a solo woman traveling to Egypt.
 Read my honest observations and tips here.